ocaml/dune/doc/concepts.rst

 ``ocamlc_cppflags``.

-There are multiple levels where one can declare custom flags (using the :ref:`ordered-set-language`), and each level inherits the flags of the previous one in its `:standard` set:
+There are multiple levels where one can declare custom flags (using the :doc:`concepts/ordered-set-language`), and each level inherits the flags of the previous one in its `:standard` set:

 - In the global `env` definition of a `dune-workspace` file
 - In the per-context `env` definitions in a `dune-workspace` file